 Santa Catalina Ranger District Trail Planning

-The Coronado National Forest is asking for public feedback on the future of recreational trails in the Santa Catalina Ranger District including Mount Lemmon, along the Catalina Highway, and in the Pusch Ridge Wilderness.
-The Draft Santa Catalina Trail Plan was released on November 3, 2022.
-The Forest is accepting public feedback by email for 30 days until December 2, 2022.
+The Coronado National Forest has crafted a plan for the future of recreational trails in the Santa Catalina Ranger District including Mount Lemmon, along the Sky Islands Scenic Byway, and in the Pusch Ridge Wilderness.

-The draft plan includes recommendations to diversity trail opportunities, improve sustainability, create new trail connections, and boost trailhead access.
-It also recommends ways to educate visitors and protect the area’s natural and cultural heritage.
-Recommendations in the draft include:
+The plan includes projects to diversify trail opportunities, improve sustainability, create new trail connections, and boost trailhead access.

 - 8 supporting projects such as visitor information upgrades